Sharing the road

 Got a Bike Club?
 Sign your group up for a lesson.

 City of Ottawa Bike Rodeos are offered to schools and community groups free of charge by the City of Ottawa Mobile Cycle Education Team.
-A COVID-modified Bike Rodeo is an interactive bicycle skills and safety event for children from ages 6 to 10.
+A Bike Rodeo is an interactive bicycle skills and safety event for children.
 Essential bicycle handling and traffic skills for young cyclists in a fun festival type atmosphere.
 Topics include helmet fitting, bicycle maintenance, handling, signalling, gears, braking, avoiding road hazards and more.
 Participants must know how to ride.
+Ages six to 10.
+Two hours.

 For children and youth who cannot ride a bike.
-Our COVID-modified Learn to Ride lessons will have adults and children riding confidently and safely in a very short time.
+Learn to Ride lessons will have adults and children riding confidently and safely in a very short time.
 Participants will learn to balance, start, stop and turn.
-1-hour sessions are offered on a one to one basis.
+Sessions are offered on a one-to-one basis.
 Participants must have a bicycle and helmet.
 Instructors will meet you at your local school parking lot.
+Ages 6 and up.
+One hour.

 Signs and markings